File: how to nourish, style and maintain your hair?

 • a Sachajuan conditioner to make your hair stronger and shinier (in a good way),

-How to take care of your hair?
+How to care for your hair?

-Dandruff, impromptu discoloration... all these defects are not necessarily fatal or irreversible.
+Dandruff, impromptu discolorations... all these defects are not necessarily fatal or irreversible.
 Preventing these risks is essential and most often quite simple: you must adopt rigorous and regular care and, if necessary, treat them specifically.

 • To eradicate dandruff, Sachajuan offers a "Professional haircare" shampoo which also acts on redness and itching, just like Aveda with a deeper anti-dandruff treatment .